adalton/apue3/Chapter14/Readme.md

     $ sudo mount -oremount,strictatime /
     ```

-    With that change it place, the program does update the atime:
+    With that change in place, the program does update the atime:

     ```
     $ stat source; ./a.out source dest; stat source